kinbod/fscrawler/README.md

 }
 ```

-This will scan every 15 minutes all documents available in `/tmp/es` dir and will index them into `test` index with
+This will scan every 15 minutes all documents available in `/tmp/es` dir and will index them into `test_doc` index.
-`doc` type.
 It will connect to an elasticsearch cluster running on `127.0.0.1`, port `9200`.

 **Note**: `name` is a mandatory field.